ThoughtWorksInc/Import.scala/README.md

 ```

 ## Magic Imports

 This plugin provides a set of magic imports that let you load additional
 code into a Scala source file: these are imports which start with a `$`.

+The syntax is similar to [magic imports in Ammonite](http://www.lihaoyi.com/Ammonite/#MagicImports).

 ### `import $file`